GATB/MindTheGap/README.md

     * column 1 : breakpoint name
     * column 2-4 : number of nodes in the contig graph, total nt assembled, number of nodes containing the right breakpoint kmer
     * (optionnally) column 5-7 : same informations as in column 2-4 but for the filling process in the reverse direction from right to left kmer, activated only if the filling failed in the forward direction
-    * last 2 columns : number of filled sequences before comparison, number of output filled sequences (1 if all sequences are similar enough pairwisely)
+    * last 2 columns : number of alternative filled sequences before comparison, number of output filled sequences (can be reduced if some pairs of alternative sequences are more than 90% identical).